SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/gl-lab2v3.md

    ![](./Media/b1.png)

 ### Task 3: Persist embeddings in Azure AI Search

+In this lab, you will persist embeddings in Azure AI Search by configuring the service and using APIs to store and retrieve data efficiently.

 1. Navigate back to the **swagger UI** page, scroll to **Memory** session, click on **POST /datasets** for expansion, and click on **Try it out**.